Nakul03/Nakul03/README.md

 # Hi there, I'm Nakul 👋

-I’m a **Full-Stack Developer** who loves building things that live on the internet.
+I’m a **Backend Engineer | DevOps** who loves building things that live on the internet.
 My goal is to bridge the gap between "it works" and "it's a joy to use."

 ### ⚡ A Little About Me
 * 🔭 I’m currently contributing to Rocket.chat, AsyncAPI and SugarLabs (GSOC)